Current Prices (informational only)

 The Canadian Gold Maple Leaf coin is offered in 1⁄20 oz, 1⁄10 oz, 1⁄4 oz, 1⁄2 oz, and 1 oz denominations and is guaranteed to contain the stated amount (in troy ounces) of .9999 fine gold (24- carat).
 The Canadian Gold Maple Leaf coins have legal tender status in Canada for their face values ($1, $5, $10, $20 and $50), subject to the Canadian Currency Act and the Royal Canadian Mint Act.
 Although categorized as “non-circulating bullion coins” in the Mint Act, these coins are still legal tender under the Currency Act.

-On May 3, 2007, the Royal Canadian Mint unveiled a Canadian Gold Maple Leaf coin with a face value of $1 million, though the gold content was worth over $2 million at the time.
-It measures 50 cm in diameter by 3 cm thick and has a mass of 100 kg, with a purity of 99.999%.
-The artist is Stanley Witten.
-The Canadian Gold Maple Leaf coin is mainly a promotional product, to give the mint a higher international profile.
-The hundred-kilogram coin was conceived as a one-off showpiece to promote the mint’s new line of 99.999-percent-pure one-ounce Gold Maple Leaf bullion coins, but after several interested buyers came forward the mint announced it would manufacture them as ordered and sell them for between $2.5 and $3 million.
-As of May 3, 2007 there were five confirmed orders.
+In May 2007, a Canadian Gold Maple Leaf coin with a face value of $1 million was unveiled.
+The actual value of the gold content was worth over $2 million at the time.
+It measured 50 cm in diameter by 3 cm thick and has a mass of 100 kg, with a purity of 99.999%.
+This million dollar coin was used to promote the one ounce coin and the mint in general.
+However, after several interested buyers came forward the mint announced it would accept orders for the coin, with a price tag of between $2.5 and $3 million.
+So far, there have been 5 sold.